 What is a "normal" period?
 5 signs your flow is totally healthy, according to doctors

 If you’ve ever sat down with your friends to complain about your period, you already know that everyone has a completely different experience.
-Some women have their period for days and days, while others are finished with the whole matter in under 72 hours.
+Some people have their period for a week, while others are finished with the whole matter in under 72 hours.
 There are light flows, heavy flows, and flows that relegate you to bed for the duration of your menstrual cycle.
 So with all this variation, what is a normal period, if any such thing exists?

 1It shows up every month.

 As long as your period is coming every month, even if it’s a little late because you’re not getting enough sleep or are super stressed out, that’s a normal period.
 Dr. Antoinette Nguyen, an obstetrician/gynecologist and family planning specialist in Chapel Hill, North Carolina and fellow with Physicians for Reproductive Health, tells HG that menstrual cycles happen every 28 to 35 days, so even the professionals aren’t in total agreement about the timing of our menstrual cycles.

 However, Dr. Alan Copperman, medical director at Progyny and ob/gyn at Mount Sinai Hospitals in New York City, tells HG that while on birth control, it’s possible to skip periods, but if they stop coming completely, you should talk to your doctor.

 This is exactly why you shouldn’t lose your mind if your period is a day or two early or late.

 But if your period doesn’t come at all for a month or two, you should definitely check with your doctor and make sure they know you’re worried about it.
 You’re the expert on your own body and periods, after all.